- Prospective Students

 The Department of Sociology, Anthropology, and Criminology, as a department of social sciences, is with the College of Sciences.
-The Department offers majors in Sociology and Criminology and Criminal Justice and minors in Anthropology, Criminology, and Sociology.
-Ten faculty members (8 Sociologists and 2 anthropologists) provide a wide range of courses within both the Sociology and Criminology and Criminal Justice programs that offer our majors personal attention and frequent opportunities for faculty-student interaction.
+The Department offers majors in Sociology and Criminology-Criminal Justice and minors in Anthropology, Criminology, and Sociology.
+Ten faculty members (8 Sociologists and 2 anthropologists) provide a wide range of courses within both the Sociology and the Criminology and Criminal Justice programs that offer our majors personal attention and frequent opportunities for faculty-student interaction.
 Many of the faculty also have active research agendas that afford interested and qualified students the opportunity to gain research experience.
-Sociology, Anthropology, and Criminology students have the opportunity to participate in a number of departmental, extracurricular activities.
-The Sociology-Anthropology Club and Criminal Justice Club are open to all students and the departmental chapter of Alpha Kappa Delta (AKD), the international sociology honor society, is open to qualified students.
+Sociology, Anthropology, and Criminology students have the opportunity to participate in a number of departmental extracurricular activities.
+The Sociology-Anthropology Club and the Criminal Justice Club are open to all students while the departmental chapters of Alpha Kappa Delta (AKD), the international sociology honor society, and Lambda Alpha, the national anthropology honor society, are open to qualified students.

-The Mission of the Department of Sociology, Anthropology, and Criminology is to provide comprehensive, undergraduate majors in sociology and criminology and criminal justice while also constituting a substantial presence in the university’s general education curriculum, thus preparing students to contribute to the benefit of community and society and to continue life-long learning in a changing and diverse world.
-The Department places priority on excellence in teaching, enhanced by student mentoring, and furthered by the intellectual inquiry of research and service to the University, community, and the profession.
+The Mission of the Department of Sociology, Anthropology, and Criminology is to provide comprehensive, undergraduate majors in sociology and criminology-criminal justice while also constituting a substantial presence in the university’s general education curriculum, thus preparing students to contribute to the benefit of community and society and to continue life-long learning in a changing and diverse world.
+The Department places priority on excellence in teaching, enhanced by student mentoring and furthered by the intellectual inquiry of research and service to the University, the community, and the profession.